kresimir71/gigs/docs/gigs.rst

  dir1_{ttt_var1}/dir2_{ttt_var2}/file_{ttt_var3}.txt.phptt

 where the variables like 'ttt_var1' will be defined in the shell script settings.sh which is an input to the processing.
-The prefix ttt_ for the variables is required.
+The prefix 'ttt_' for the variables is required.

 The files of the form